Dhansak ni dar or Parsi potage of lentils and vegetables

 1 small cucumber, peeled and finely diced

-2-4 green chilies, finely minced
+2-4 green chillies, finely minced

 1/3 cup cilantro, minced